How to Pack a Backpacking Pack for a Multi-Day Hiking Trip

 A man smiles standing to the side of the camera.
 He's wearing a backpacking pack and hiking San Jacinto Peak

-We like to carry tent poles, a pee rag (for the ladies), and sometimes sandals on the outside of our pack
+Many backpackers carry tent poles, a pee rag, and sometimes sandals on the outside of their pack

 A Note on Hydration Reservoirs

 I pretty much always use a hydration reservoir when I’m day hiking.
-But when I’m backpacking I find hydration reservoirs make it much more difficult to pack your backpack efficiently.
+But when I’m backpacking, I find hydration reservoirs make it much more difficult to pack efficiently.

-However, if I’m hiking with friends, I like to bring 3 lightweight, foldable soft water bottles instead.
-They weigh nothing and pack down very small if you don’t need all three liters.
-That way, they’re easy to access and refill with filtered water on the trail as you go.
+However, if I’m hiking with my partner or friends, I like to bring 3 lightweight, foldable soft water bottles instead.
+They weigh next to nothing, pack down very small if I don’t need all three liters, and allow me to distribute the water weight evenly onto both sides of my backpack.
+Plus, they’re easy to access and refill with filtered water on the trail as I go.

 A woman smiles at the camera while backpacking Sawtooth Pass in Sequoia National Park.
 She's wearing a red backpacking pack and a Wallaroo Sedona hat